 Music Earth's Music is composed of three contrasting sections (A, B and C) and a leisurely vamp/fade out on a snippet of B. The arrangement varies from stark solo piano to lush strings and trombone—emulating nature’s contrasting beauty around us.
+The opening percussion loop was downloaded from Looperman: Earthbeat 4.

 The slide show collection of photos features not only local Connecticut parks where I have biked or hiked1, but a broad array of spots in the Northeast as well2.